texm/up-app-kaios/README.md

 npm run build
 ```

-You will be installing the `app` folder to the phone.
+You will then install the `build` folder to the phone.